Men's Sexual Health

 How do you test for the root cause of low libido?

 A low-libido workup at Progressive Medical Center includes a complete hormone panel (testosterone, DHEA, estrogen, SHBG, cortisol), a complete thyroid panel, neurotransmitter levels (dopamine and serotonin especially), cardiovascular and metabolic markers, inflammatory markers, and key nutrients (zinc, vitamin D, B vitamins).
-Most men who come in thinking the answer is "low testosterone" find the primary driver is something else, or more commonly, something else in addition.
+Most men who come in thinking the answer is 'low testosterone' find the primary driver is something else, or more commonly, something else in addition.

 What is the difference between a Low-T clinic and functional medicine for men's health?